stanislavstarcha/powerbox/README.md

 ### Flash firmware

-Connect ESP32 to USB and find the port `ls /dev/tty*`
+Connect ESP32-S3 to USB and find the port `ls /dev/tty*`

 A typical serial port should look like this
 - `/dev/tty.usbmodem11101`
 - `/dev/cu.usbserial-0001`
 - `/dev/tty.usbmodem1234561`

-Instead of `/dev/cu.usbserial-0001` use the actual port
+Note: On MacOS you may need a CH34xVCPDriver that would create a new port like `/dev/tty.wchusbserial59710258441`

 ```shell
 cd $LVGL_HOME